 - “Slop” on sunscreen with an SPF 30 or higher

 - “Slap” on a hat to protect the scalp, face, and ears

 - “Wrap” your eyes with sunglasses

 Find the shade

 The summer should be a fun time for everyone.
 Make it a safe summer as well by being aware of the dangers caused by overexposure to the sun.
-Protect your family with sunscreen and the proper clothing, so everyone can enjoy their activities without worry.
+Protect your family with sunscreen and proper clothing so that everyone can enjoy their outdoor activities without worry.